Constraining the Luminosity Function and Delay-Time Distribution of Short Gamma-Ray Bursts for Multimessenger Gravitational-Wave Detection Rate Estimation: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Dr. Shi-Jie Zheng, Dr. Guang-Xuan Lan, An Li, and Yi-Fang Liang for useful discussions.
+We thank the anonymous referee for their constructive comments, which greatly improved the clarity of this manuscript.
+We are also grateful to Dr. Shi-Jie Zheng, Dr. Guang-Xuan Lan, An Li, and Yi-Fang Liang for useful discussions.
 This work is partially supported by the Strategic Priority Research Program of the Chinese Academy of Sciences (grant No. XDB0550400), the National Key R\&D Program of China (2024YFA1611704), the National Natural Science Foundation of China (grant Nos.
-12422307, 12373053, and 12321003), the Key Research Program of Frontier Sciences (grant No. ZDBS-LY-7014) of Chinese Academy of Sciences, and the Natural Science Foundation of Jiangsu Province (grant No. BK20221562).
+12422307, 12373053, and 12321003), and the Natural Science Foundation of Jiangsu Province (grant No. BK20221562).